FuseByExample/servicemix4-example-payment-service/README.md

    Note: <Fuse ESB Home>/tmp/file-in directory is created automatically by
          Camel within the payment-service-batch bundle.

-    <project home> $ cp payment-service-batch/transfers.xml <ServiceMix Home>/tmp/file-in
+    <project home> $ cp payment-service-batch/transfers.xml <Fuse ESB home>/tmp/file-in

-   To see what happened look at the ServiceMix log file, either from the console
+   To see what happened look at the Fuse ESB log file, either from the console

-    karaf@root> log:display
+    FuseESB:karaf@root> log:display

    or from the command line